 - A Rooftop Solar Array that generates 40% of their energy needs

-- Enhanced natural light capture, which reduces the need for lighting by 30%
+- Enhanced natural light capture, reducing their need for lighting by 30%

 - Rainwater harvesting to manage and enhance water table

-- ISO 50001 certification, which has helped reduce their energy footprint by 5% to date
+- ISO 50001 certification, reducing their energy footprint by 5% to date

-- Adopting a zero waste to landfill approach, including 100% upcycling or recycling
+- Adopting a zero waste to landfill approach, with 100% upcycling / recycling

 These environmental designs work alongside investment in market leading automation and product traceability systems, as well investment in worker engagement programmes driving stability and cutting workforce attrition in half.